About Novelist Djuna Shellam

 Q. What do you read for pleasure?

 I enjoy mysteries that are entertaining as well as mysterious.
-Meaning, that I love a good chuckle as I’m reading, and I like to solve the mystery, though I usually never do because the authors are too wonderfully cagey about it.
+Meaning, I love a good chuckle as I’m reading, and I like to solve the mystery, though I usually never do because the authors are too wonderfully cagey about it.

 Q. Describe your desk, Djuna.